 Mothers who contact The Hope Box are desperate for help.
 They are often the victim of domestic violence, sex trafficking, incest, foster parent abuse, or they are simply overwhelmed and don’t know what to do.

 After The Hope Box speaks with the mom, a solution is created.
 The in-crisis mom has the following choices: create a game plan to allow her to keep the child, seek out a private adoption agency, or relinquish her parental rights under the Safe Haven law.

 The Safe Haven law was enacted in 2002, but The Hope Box amended it in 2017.
 This law allows a mother to anonymously abandon her infant without fear of prosecution.
 Designated Safe Haven sites include hospitals, fire stations, and police departments.

 In addition to serving moms in-crisis, The Hope Box rescues infants who have been discarded, sex trafficked, and those who are medically cleared to be discharged from the hospital after birth, but have nowhere to go.

-The Hope Box is unique because they provide an alternative for in-crisis mothers who do not want to contact the state DFCS system because they are fearful of giving out their personal information and are afraid of what will happen to both themselves and their baby if they do.
+The Hope Box is unique because they provide an alternative for in-crisis mothers who do not want to contact the state DFCS system.
+They are fearful of giving out their personal information and are afraid of what will happen to both themselves and their baby.
 They reach out to The Hope Box and are able to make an educated decision.
 This prevents the child from being shuffled around in the system and increases the likelihood that they will not be abused.